scpyork/GladAlert/README.md

 If the GLADalertTRASE library is imported, it currently has a view function for exploring the data file structure contained within it.

 ## Shapefiles
+`python GLADalertTRASE/shp2geo.py`
+Shapefiles are oridinary gis shapefiles downloaded from the TRASE s3 bucket (or wherever is desired).
+These should be placedd in the `shapefiles` repository under their corresponding country name e.g. brazil.

+Once thi has been done, you can run the above code to generate the required geoJSON files in the `shapefiles/processed` directory.

+## Finding matches